followmyutopia/devextreme-documentation/concepts/05 Widgets/PieChart/89 Adaptive Layout.md

 With the ever-growing variety of platforms, today's web sites and applications cannot stay competitive without being adaptive.
 Supporting this modern standard, the **PieChart** widget possesses an adaptive layout.
-This enables the **PieChart** to hide its accessory elements if the screen size is not large enough to fit them.
+This enables the **PieChart** to hide its accessory elements if the container is not large enough to fit them.
 To configure the adaptive layout, use the [adaptiveLayout](/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/adaptiveLayout/) object.
-Set its **height** and **width** fields to specify the minimum screen size at which the layout retains all its elements.
+Set its **height** and **width** fields to specify the minimum container size at which the layout retains all its elements.

 ---
 ##### jQuery